Mining One Bitcoin: Time, Difficulty, and Profitability

 Network difficulty isn't just a number on a screen—it's a direct regulator of your wallet.
 As difficulty rises, your share of the reward shrinks.
 And vice versa.

 Why does it keep growing?
 Two reasons.
-First, new players enter the game with modern ASICs.
-Second, remaining players upgrade their aging hardware.
-Total hashrate creeps up, the adjustment mechanism flips the switch, and for two weeks your income becomes slightly smaller.
+First, new players are entering the game with modern ASICs.
+Second, the remaining players are upgrading their aging hardware.
+Total hashrate creeps up, the adjustment mechanism flips the switch, and in two weeks your income becomes slightly smaller.

 Difficulty rarely and reluctantly drops.
 Only when miners shut down en masse, unable to withstand low Bitcoin prices or expensive electricity.
 The market cleanses itself of the weak, leaving a larger piece of pie for those who remain.